Xirider/LiveCode/README.md

 ## Credits

-This extension is based on the awesome [AREPL VSCode extension](https://github.com/Almenon/arepl-vscode) from Almenon.
+This extension is based on a fork of the awesome [AREPL VSCode extension](https://github.com/Almenon/arepl-vscode) from Almenon.